Christopher Joseph Weldon: Retirement and legacy

 After 27 years as bishop, Weldon resigned on October 15, 1977.
 Christopher Weldon died on March 19, 1982, at Mercy Hospital in Springfield at age 76.
 He was buried at Gate of Heaven Cemetery in Springfield.

 In September 2018, a diocesan review board notified Bishop Mitchell T. Rozanski that it had found an allegation of sexual abuse by Weldon to be credible.
 The board cited a Chicopee resident who claimed that Weldon had abused him a child.
 The board later split on the case, with several members saying that the victim did not name Weldon directly, while three witness claimed otherwise.
 In June 2019, Rozanski met with the victim, saying he found the allegations "deeply troubling".
 In June 2020, an investigation by retired Superior Court Judge Peter A. Velis found the victim's claim "to be unequivocally credible."

 After Velis' findings were released, Rozanski asked Trinity Health of New England to remove Weldon's name from its rehabilitation center, the former Farren Memorial Hospital in Montague.
-Weldon's remains were disinterred at Gate of Heaven Cemetery and moved to more secluded location in the cemetery.
+Weldon's remains were disinterred at Gate of Heaven Cemetery and moved to a more secluded location in the cemetery.
 Rozanski ordered the removal of all photographs, memorials and other mentions of Weldon from all diocesan facilities, schools and churches.